 Diary of a POCF: Riding Solo

 Every partner of a commercial fisherman quickly learns that you can’t make plans with your fisherman during a season.
-Since the job is dependent on the weather, and hitting it hard the first few weeks/months of the season, expecting your fisherman to show up to a group dinner, an event, or a show will only bring disappointment.
+Since the job depends on the weather, and hitting it hard the first few weeks/months of the season, expecting your fisherman to show up to a group dinner, an event, or a show will only bring disappointment.
 Like many POCFs, you’re probably used to this by now.
-But as much as this happens every year, I am still surprised by it.
+But it still takes me by surprise every year.

 If you liked this, you’d love Diary of a POCF: The Secret Life